 You can find my CV here.

-July 2025 Presentation @ 11th ECINEQ Conference in Washingtin D.C.
+July 2025 Presentation @ 11th ECINEQ Conference in Washington D.C.

 June 2025 Presentation @ ECONDAT 2025 Conference in London